Pedestrian Attribute Recognition: A Survey: Benchmarks

 \section{Benchmarks}

-Unlike other tasks in computer vision, for pedestrian attribute recognition, the annotation of dataset contains many labels at different levels.
-For example, hair style and color, hat, glass , \emph{etc}. are seen as specific low-level attributes and correspond to different areas of the images, while some attributes are abstract concepts, such as gender, orientation and age, which do not correspond to certain regions, we consider these attributes as high-level attributes.
-Furthermore, human attribute recognition are generally severely affected by environmental or contextual factors, such as viewpoints, occlusions and body parts, In order to facilitate the study, some datasets provider perspective, parts bounding box, occlusion, \emph{etc}. attributes.
+~ Unlike other tasks in computer vision, for pedestrian attribute recognition, the annotation of the dataset contains many labels at different levels.
+For example, hairstyle and color, hat, glass, etc. are seen as specific low-level attributes and correspond to different areas of the images, while some attributes are abstract concepts, such as gender, orientation, and age, which do not correspond to certain regions, we consider these attributes as high-level attributes.
+Furthermore, human attribute recognition is generally severely affected by environmental or contextual factors, such as viewpoints, occlusions and body parts, In order to facilitate the study, some datasets provide perspective, parts bounding box, occlusion, etc.